opendatalu/datagouvlu-pages/pages/en/fact-sheets/hvd.md

 This tag is complemented by the following tags for each of the 6 themes:

-- Géospatiales, geospatial
+- geospatial
-- Observation de la terre et environnement, environment
+- earth-observation-and-environment
-- Statistiques, statistics
+- statistics
-- Météorologiques, meteorological
+- meteorological
-- Entreprises et propriété d'entreprises, companies
+- companies-and-company-ownership
-- Mobilité, mobility
+- mobility

 [Search the datasets by tags](https://data.public.lu/en/datasets/) to find all the data published.